cicerocamargo/CombineIntro/README.md

     rootView.infoLabel.text = state.infoText(formatDate: formatDate)
     rootView.infoLabel.textColor = state.infoColor
     rootView.redactedOverlay.isHidden = !state.isRedacted

-    view.setNeedsLayout()
 }

 ```

 By doing that we always update everything regardless of what changed from the past value of `viewModel.state`.
-To give you and example, if only `state.isRefreshing` changed the only views that should really be updated are `rootView.refreshButton` and `rootView.activityIndicator`.
-So let's extract them from this generic subscription/update flow to more specific ones.
+To give you and example, if only `state.isRefreshing` changed the only views that should really be updated are `rootView.refreshButton` and `rootView.activityIndicator`, but in our case we're also changing texts, alphas, colors, etc., anyway.

+So let's extract the updates to `rootView.refreshButton` and `rootView.activityIndicator` from this generic flow to more specific subscriptions.
 I'll start with `rootView.refreshButton` by removing the first line in the `updateView(state:)` function and addding the following to `viewDidLoad()`:

 ```
 let isRefreshingPublisher = viewModel.$state